jangroth/aws-certification-notes/devops-engineer-professional.md

 ## [↖](#top)[↑](#5_7)[↓](#5_9) GitHub
 * The number of OAUTH tokens is limited and CodePipeline might stop working with older tokens

+## IAM
+* Create and configure an IAM SAML Identity Provider, create a role with a SAML Trusted Entity, Configure AD, Configure ADFS with Relay Party, Create Custom Claim Rules

+## Kinesis Data Streams
+* When using *KCL*, make sure `getRecords` is not throwing unhandled exceptions
+* Ensure the `maxRecords` value for the `GetRecords` call isn't set below the default setting
+* When resharding, sometimes a small shard is left over
+  * This occurs when the width of a shard is very small in size in relation to other shards in the stream.
+This is resolved by merging with any adjacent shard.

 <a name="5_9"></a>
 ## [↖](#top)[↑](#5_8)[↓](#5_10) Personal Health Dashboard
 * The `AWS_RISK_CREDENTIALS_EXPOSED` is exposed by the Personal Health Dashboard service.